FibonacciSpiral/SAM/README.md

 This project is open for educational and development purposes.
 Licensing details to be determined.

 ## Authors
-Software Developed by Giselle Dockterburke at the Hillsboro PC.
+Software Developed by Giselle Dockterburke at the Hillsboro PC in collaboration with Div Tummala who designed the hardware configuration.
-Hardware design created by Divyatej Tummala at the Hillsboro PC.

 ---

 **Revision History:**
-- *v0.1 (10/01/2022):* Initial version
-- *v0.2 (12/06/2022):* Revision update
+See the full svn revision history in the documentation folder.

 ---

-> *"A simple tool built for reliability—because temperature should never surprise you."*